kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 ### Job Integration - Handling Updates and Mutability

-// TODO(helayoty@)): Review this section and update.

 To support the dynamic scaling of gang-scheduled workloads (Elastic Jobs) in v1.37+, the Job API allows in-flight updates to `spec.scheduling.policy.gang.minCount`.
 All other scheduling fields in `spec.scheduling` are strictly immutable upon Job creation.
+API validation reuses the `workloadbuilder` library where possible so the accepted configurations stay consistent with what the controller actually compiles.

 #### Gang MinCount Defaulting & Scaling Behavior

-If `minCount` is set, it has full precedence and defines the target gang size, meaning any changes to `spec.parallelism` are ignored for gang size calculations.
-If `minCount` is omitted (nil), the gang size dynamically defaults to and follows `spec.parallelism`.
-In this case, changing `spec.parallelism` automatically changes the target gang size.
+If `minCount` is set explicitly, it has full precedence and defines the target gang size; changes to `spec.parallelism` are then ignored for gang-size calculations.
+If `minCount` is omitted (nil), the gang size dynamically defaults to and follows `spec.parallelism`, so changing `spec.parallelism` automatically changes the target gang size.

 #### Reconciliation Flow upon Updates